- Entrepreneurs should continue learning throughout their careers.

 If your website receives significant traffic, it might be worth implementing a live chatbot within your website to quickly respond to customer questions or complaints.
 If you don't use a live chatbot, regularly check your email, phone messages, social media feeds and direct messages to respond to customer questions and concerns.
 There are many ways to receive customer feedback, and it's critical to quickly respond to their concerns.
 Customers love when businesses quickly take care of their needs.

 3. Teacher knows best.

 Mentorship is extremely important for entrepreneurs, especially when they're first starting out.
-You can really learn a lot from someone who's been in your shoes.
+Young entrepreneurs can really learn a lot from someone who's been in their shoes.
 A mentor can put you in touch with industry connections, help you through your startup growing pains, and give valuable insights for your present and future business goals.
 Even if you don't agree with all the advice you're given, respect your mentor's willingness to share the time and energy to help you learn and grow as a business owner.
-[Read related article: How to Find a Good Mentor]
+[Read related article: How to Find a Good Mentor.]

 6. You won't always stick to the syllabus.

 Think of your business plan as the syllabus for your startup.
 Like the syllabus for a class, your plan includes a description of your company, what you'll need to run the business, and your long-term goals.
 And, like a class, your business might end up taking a slightly different path from what you initially anticipated.
 Maybe you didn't meet your first-year projections, or you ended up having to change direction on a project halfway through.